-Instruction and support services (ISS) staff means employees of the provider, such as direct support professionals, other authorized professionals, and trainers.
-The majority of their job functions is the provision of instruction and support services to clients.
-ISS staff also includes employees of the provider whose primary job function is the supervision of ISS staff or providing indirect client support.
+Instruction and support services (ISS) staff means employees of the service provider, such as counselors and trainers, whose primary job function is the provision of instruction and support services to clients.
+ISS staff also includes employees of the service provider, such as program managers and supervisors, whose primary job function is the supervision of ISS staff.